arthur900530/team-bug-farmers/USER_STORY_3_IMPLEMENTATION_GUIDE.md

 **Story:** "As a user, I want real-time feedback showing that other participants can hear me so that I can confidently speak without having to ask 'can you hear me?' every call."

-**Purpose:** Provide visual feedback to confirm that outbound audio is successfully received by other participants using CRC32 fingerprint verification.
+**Purpose:** This document provides a comprehensive overview of User Story 3 implementation to guide future LLMs implementing User Story 8.
+It explains what exists, what's safe to modify, dependencies, risks, and integration points.

-**Status:** Planning Phase
+**Status:** ✅ Complete
 **Depends on:** User Story 11 (✅ Complete)
-**Last Updated:** November 7, 2025
+**Last Updated:** November 9, 2025

 **Note:** This document follows the same structure as `USER_STORY_11_IMPLEMENTATION_GUIDE.md` for consistency.
-It provides a comprehensive guide for implementing User Story 3, including what exists, what needs to be built, dependencies, risks, and integration points.

 ---